Quasinormal modes and Hawking radiation of a charged Weyl black hole: Massless scalar field over charged Weyl black hole

 It is easy to find that when $\lambda=Q$, one has an extremal black hole, possessing a unique horizon at $r_{ex}=r_h=r_c=\lambda /\sqrt{2}$.

-Through this paper, we shall set $Q=1$ and leave $\lambda$ free.
+Because the system is invariant under the following rescaling: $r\to r Q$, $\lambda \to \lambda Q$, and $t \to t Q$, through this paper, we will set $Q=1$ and only leave $\lambda$ free without loss of generality.
 Left plot in Fig.\ref{horizon-tem-vslambda} shows the horizon structure of this black hole for different $\lambda$.
 We clearly see that when $\lambda=Q=1$, the cosmological horizon coincides with the event horizon.
 With $\lambda$ growing larger, the spacetime region also becomes larger.
 We also show the Hawking temperature as the function of $\lambda$ in the right plot in Fig.\ref{horizon-tem-vslambda}.
 We find that the Hawking temperature increases with $\lambda$, and then approaches a constant as $\lambda\to\infty$, i.e., $T_H \big{|}_{\lambda \to \infty }=1/\pi$.

 Lots of works based on this black hole background have been widely explored, including the motion of massless particle, neutral massive particle, and electrically charged particle \cite{Fathi:2019jgd,Fathi:2020sey,Fathi:2020otm,Fathi:2020sfw}.
-Here, we shall study the QNM spectra and the dynamical evolution of a massless scalar field over this black hole, and also its Hawking radiation which could help to further understand the properties of the black hole.
+Here, we shall study the QNM spectra, the dynamical evolution of a massless scalar field over this black hole, and also its Hawking radiation, which could help to further understand the properties of the black hole.

 A probe massless scalar field $\psi$ over the charged Weyl black hole can be described by the Klein-Gordon (KG) equation: